 Tip 6: Use Mental Math Techniques

 Develop mental math techniques to quickly estimate conversions.
-For example, if you need to convert 30 ounces to pounds, you can think of it as slightly less than 2 pounds (since 32 ounces is 2 pounds).
+Here's one way to look at it: if you need to convert 30 ounces to pounds, you can think of it as slightly less than 2 pounds (since 32 ounces is 2 pounds).

 Example: Estimating 50 ounces to pounds: Since 48 ounces is 3 pounds, 50 ounces is a little over 3 pounds.